DragonSenses/Curiosity/Rust/ch-7/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

   - Useful for rearranging the module tree when the module is closely related to the parent.
   - Example: In Listing 7-8, the `fix_incorrect_order` function in the `back_of_house` module calls the `deliver_order` function in the parent module using `super`.
   - This approach ensures that if the code is moved to a different module, we'll have fewer places to update.

+### Making Structs and Enums Public

+We can also use `pub` to designate structs and enums as public, but there are a few extra details to the usage of `pub` with structs and enums.
+Here's how it works:

+- If we use `pub` before a struct definition, we make the struct itself public, but the struct's fields will still be private.
+- We can then make each field public or not on a case-by-case basis.
+- In **Listing 7-9**, we've defined a public `back_of_house::Breakfast` struct with a public `toast` field, but a private `seasonal_fruit` field.
+- This models the case in a restaurant where the customer can pick the type of bread that comes with a meal, but the chef decides which fruit accompanies the meal based on what's in season and in stock.
+- The available fruit changes quickly, so customers can't choose the fruit or even see which fruit they'll get.